Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 - Inhibition prevention during processing

-By making targeted use of the available products from our own webshop and the complementary qualities of Wacker, Polytek, and CHT, a complete toolbox is created for anyone seriously involved in medical simulation and training.
+By specifically utilizing the available products from our own webshop and the additional qualities of Wacker, Polytek, and CHT, a complete toolkit is created for anyone seriously involved in medical simulation and training.